StyleShit/react-hocs/README.md

-# react-hocs
+# React HOCs

-Some useful HOCs that I'll create over time
+This repo will contain some useful HOCs that I'll create over time...